 Student Finance Scotland

-If you are an undergraduate NI, GB or EU student, with a confirmed tuition fee loan from the Student Loans Company (SLC), which covers your full tuition fees, we will confirm this directly with the SLC.
+If you are an undergraduate NI, GB or ROI student, with a confirmed tuition fee loan from the Student Loans Company (SLC), which covers your full tuition fees, we will confirm this directly with the SLC.

 Students from Scotland must submit their notification of tuition fee funding by email to firstname.lastname@example.org